Simplify Project Controlling with the KISS Principle in MOCO

 💡 MOCO Tip

-Define internal minimum targets at the start of the project – for example, a target contribution margin or a minimum margin.
-These guidelines help you steer the project specifically if it becomes apparent that profitability is tipping.
+Define internal minimum goals at the start of the project – for example, a target contribution margin or a minimum margin.
+These guidelines help you to intervene specifically during the project if it becomes apparent that profitability is tipping.
 This promotes a more business-oriented mindset in the team – not just at the end of the month, but from the start.

 Control Instead of Losing Control

 Project controlling doesn't have to be complicated to be effective.
-On the contrary: The simpler and more focused the reports, the better projects can be managed.
-The KISS principle helps focus on the essentials – and finally regain control.
+On the contrary: the simpler and more focused the reports, the better projects can be managed.
+The KISS principle helps to focus on the essentials – and finally regain control.